How Do We Treat

 - Deep tissue inhibition on trigger points in muscles

-- Stretching and mobilising the muscles and joints
+- Stretching and mobilizing the muscles and joints

 - Manipulation of joints (sometimes known as adjustments, where you may hear a clicking)